Manish142/manish142.github.io/README.md

 # Python Kickstart

-Department of **Electronics and Communication Engineering,GLA University** welcomes you to Department connect Program.\
+Department of **Electronics and Communication Engineering, GLA University** welcomes you to Department connect Program.\
 We are happy to start the **Python Connect** program to our recently admit students.
 The classes are going to start from 26th May, 2025.\